WEBINAR

 Ancella Livers, PhD

-Ancella Livers is the senior faculty member on the Design and Delivery team at the Center for Creative Leadership (CCL), working with clients on gaining clarity around their leadership needs and creating dynamic solutions to meet those needs.
-While most of her clients have been in Fortune 500 companies, Livers has also worked with government agencies and nonprofits.
+Ancella helps clients gain clarity around their leadership needs and creates dynamic solutions to meet those needs.
+While most of her clients have been in Fortune 500 companies, she has also worked with government agencies and nonprofits.
 Ancella has deep expertise on diversity issues, particularly those focusing on African Americans and women.
-Ancella is the co-author of the HBR classic, “Dear White Boss” and co-author of the book, Dear White Boss.
-She has also done a TEDx talk entitled, “Words Matter.”
+Ancella is the co-author of the HBR classic article “Dear White Boss” and co-author of the book Dear White Boss.
+She has also presented a TEDx talk titled “Words Matter.”

 Nicole Forward